History of the Atlanta Braves: 1976–1989: Ted Turner buys the Braves

-1990–2004: successes and stars
+1990–2004: Successes and stars

 1990–1994

 Cox returned to the dugout as manager in the middle of the 1990 season, replacing Russ Nixon.
 The Braves would finish the year with the worst record in baseball, at 65–97, and traded Dale Murphy to the Philadelphia Phillies after it was clear he was becoming a less dominant player.
 However, pitching coach Leo Mazzone began developing young pitchers Tom Glavine, Steve Avery, and John Smoltz into future stars.
-That same year, the Braves used the number one overall pick in the 1990 MLB Draft to select Chipper Jones, who would go on to become one of the best hitters in team history.
+That same year, the Braves used the number one overall pick in the 1990 MLB draft to select Chipper Jones, who would go on to become one of the best hitters in team history.
 Perhaps the Braves' most important move, however, was not on the field, but in the front office.
 Immediately after the season, John Schuerholz was hired away from the Kansas City Royals as general manager.

 The following season, Glavine, Avery, and Smoltz would be recognized as the best young pitchers in the league, winning 52 games among them.
-Meanwhile, behind position players Dave Justice, Ron Gant and unexpected league Most Valuable Player and batting champion Terry Pendleton, the Braves overcame a 39–40 start, winning 55 of their final 83 games over the last three months of the season and edging the Los Angeles Dodgers by one game in one of baseball history's more memorable playoff races.
+Meanwhile, behind position players Dave Justice, Ron Gant and unexpected league Most Valuable Player and batting champion Terry Pendleton, the Braves overcame a 39–40 start, winning 55 of their final 83 games over the last three months of the season and edging the Los Angeles Dodgers by one game.
 The "Worst to First" Braves, who had not won a divisional title since 1982, captivated the city of Atlanta (and, to a larger degree, the state of Georgia and the entire southeast) during their improbable run to the flag.
 They defeated the Pittsburgh Pirates in a very tightly contested seven-game NLCS only to lose the World Series, also in seven games, to the Minnesota Twins.
-The series, considered by many to be one of the greatest ever, was the first time a team that had finished last in its division one year went to the World Series the next; both the Twins and Braves accomplished the feat.
+The series was the first time a team that had finished last in its division one year went to the World Series the next; both the Twins and Braves accomplished the feat.